delfick/pytest-typing-runner/docs/api/parse.rst

 say what notices are expected.
 And raise an error if the second parse creates more transformations.

-The default implementation of :protocol:`pytest_typing_runner.protocols.Scenario.parse_notices_from_file` will do the same logic as in the above example.

 API for parsing input content
 -----------------------------